-- Masters, give your slaves what is right and fair, having known – and knowing – that you also have a master in heaven.
+- Masters, give your slaves what is right and fair, *knowing that you also have a master in heaven.

 - Continue steadfastly in prayer, being alert in it with thanksgiving.

-- At the same time, praying also for us so God might open a door for us to speak the word: the mystery of the Anointed (because of which I also was – and am – bound),
+- At the same time, praying also for us so God might open a door for us to speak the word: the mystery of the Anointed (because of which I also have been bound),

 - so I might make it clear as it’s necessary for me to speak.

 - Walk in wisdom toward the men outside, taking full advantage of the opportune time